Tai-Rocha/Caatinga_Dry_Forest/README.md

 # Pernambuco

 This is a repository for analysis of 24 Caatinga sites.
-We're investigating the phytogeographical patterns within that geographical scale, determining the relative contribution of species turnover/nestedness to beta diversity composition.
+We're investigating the phytogeographica patterns determining the relative contribution of species turnover/nestedness to beta diversity composition.

 We split script folders and subfolders as follow: